 For nearly three decades, people have been flocking to downtown SLO's Higuera Street on Thursday evenings to peruse fresh produce, sample sticks of honey and cubes of cheese, and listen to live music while enjoying the scents and sights of the Downtown SLO Farmers’ Market.
 Shop for bananas, strawberries, avocados, and peaches, savor pork sandwiches and corn on the cob, and experience the bounty of California's Central Coast.
 It's a chance to mingle with 100-plus farmers and food purveyors from throughout the region along a nearly six-block stretch.
 Another downtown market takes place Saturday mornings.

 It's known as Cal Poly's “architecture graveyard,” though locals also refer to it as Poly Canyon—a nine-acre site filled with 15-20 student-made design projects that have been built on-site since 1964.
 This open-air test site features everything from a geodesic dome to an underground home, a “Design Village” that was also once home to student caretakers who watched over the property up until about 2008.
-Some of these large-scale installations have been vandalized in the years since, but they're still really cool to see.
+Some of these large-scale installations have been vandalized in the years since, but they're still really impressive to see.
 Some students added an observation deck to the site in June 2019—the graveyard's first "new life" in 15 years.

 Soothe sore muscles at SLO's Avila Beach Resort at Sycamore Springs, a therapeutic hot spring and lodging that's been welcoming guests since the late 19th century.
 Occupying 100 wooded acres, the property is home to a soaking waterfall and lagoon, 23 open-air hillside hot tubs, and private balcony or patio hot tubs in the resort's many rooms and suites.
 The resort's onsite spa offers massages, scrubs, and facials, while 'healing arts' classes such as yoga and tai chi are open to free for guests and to the public for $15 a pop.
 Nearby you'll find Avila Hot Springs, a funkier setting with rustic tent camping, RV parking, and cabin rentals, as well as a 104-degree mineral pool and a heated swimming pool with two tube slides.
 Go for a dip, book a massage, or rent a beach cruiser and take in the area's spectacular ocean views.
 Palm trees provide shade when the Central Coast sun makes its oh-so-often appearance.